Lecture 5

 The generalization of this maxim would go as follows:

-(GenMax) Anyone who believes himself to be in need could promise what he pleased with the intention of not fulfilling this promise.
+(GenMax) Anyone who believes himself to be in need will promise whatever he pleases with the intention of not fulfilling this promise.

 Kant asks whether (GenMax) can become the universal moral principle that everyone follows (in his terminology, a universal moral law for a society.
-In other words, can a society of rational being adopt (GenMax) as a general principle they will follow.
+Can a society of rational being adopt (GenMax) as a general principle they will follow?
 He thinks that it cannot happen.
 For, if (GenMax) were adopted, no one would believe any promising.
 So, no promising could take place.
 So, no one could borrow money by making a false promise.

 B) The Second Step in Kant's Argument (or Problems with Kant's absolutism)